 - Calculated a portfolio price based on the current generation mix as a reference point for alternative portfolios

-Because this analysis is a thought exercise regarding the ERCOT generation mix, the model requires building all-new generation sources.
+Because this analysis is a thought exercise on the ERCOT generation mix, the model requires the addition of new generation sources.

-In developing the baseline scenario, it becomes apparent, that there are a few times throughout the study period where meeting demand without fossil fuels would have proven difficult.
-There are two instances of particularly high demand at a time when renewable output was low for extended periods: September 2020 and February 2021.
+In developing the baseline scenario, it becomes apparent that there are a few points throughout the study period at which meeting demand without fossil fuels would have been difficult.
+There are two instances of particularly high demand during periods when renewable output was low for extended periods: September 2020 and February 2021.

 Specifically, a drop in wind generation (from 35% capacity factor on September 9, 2020, to 4% on September 15, 2020) resulted in significant under-production of zero-carbon resources, and natural gas generation was called upon to meet demand and maintain system reliability.